-“The first prizewinner, Grigor Khachatryan, is no stranger to the performing arts stage.
-During the concerto performance, he seemed to lead the audience with him as he went from double pianissimo to double forte … and back.” – Al Walker, Times Mail
+“The 1st prizewinner, Grigor Khachatryan, is no stranger to the performing arts stage.
+During the concerto performance he seemed to lead the audience with him as he went from double pianissimo to double forte … and back.” – Al Walker, Times Mail

 “The piano language in the two works is original and imaginative… The composer at the piano knows how to present his creations: Without effort he masters the intricate, sometimes polyrhythmic challenges of the works and otherwise convinces with atmospheric performances.” – Remy Franck, Pizzicato

 “Like all of Khachatryan’s music here, the music poses many technical challenges … performed with aplomb by the composer.” – Colin Clarke, Fanfare

 “There’s no doubt about the composer’s passionate espousal of freedom, and it’s fair to describe the ethos of the sonatas as Armenian patriotic music.
 Both works rely on surprisingly traditional Classical forms, expressing late Romantic and mainstream 20th century eclecticism.
 They’re dramatic, big-boned scores which make considerable pianistic demands on the performer.
 Khachatryan rises to his own challenges with readings that are exciting and tonally rich, captured in clear, bright sound.” – Andy Hamilton, International Piano